brettjstevens/COMP1002Assignment/README.md

 ```
 java SocialSim -i
 ```
-A simple UI will appear in termianl and allow you to create and display your own netwrok.
+A simple UI will appear in terminal and allow you to create and display your own netwrok.

 > NOTE: Some functionality of the code is yet to be completed, hence some .java files contain additional unused code.